astronomer/astro-docs/enterprise/next/02_develop/01_cli-quickstart.md

 From the CLI, both Astronomer and non-Astronomer users can create a local Apache Airflow instance with a dedicated Webserver, Scheduler and Postgres Database.
 Once you initialize a project on Astronomer, you can easily customize your image (e.g. add Python or OS-level packages, plugins etc.) and push that image to run on your local machine.

-If you're an Astronomer user, you might use the Astronomer CLI to do the following:
+If you're an Astronomer Enterprise user, you might use the Astronomer CLI to do the following:

 - Authenticate to Astronomer
 - List Astronomer Workspaces and Deployments you have access to
 - Deploy to an Airflow Deployment on Astronomer
 - Create Astronomer Service Accounts, Users and Deployments
-- Append annotations to your Deployment's Pods (Enterprise only)
+- Append annotations to your Deployment's Pods

 The guidelines below will walk you through how to install the CLI, initialize an Astronomer project, and deploy to an Airflow instance on your local machine.